Come chat with us and we will get back to you as soon as possible!

 sudo apt-get install -y mongodb-org=7.0.2 mongodb-org-database=7.0.2 mongodb-org-server=7.0.2 mongodb-mongosh=7.0.2 mongodb-org-mongos=7.0.2 mongodb-org-tools=7.0.2

-If you specify only the MongoDB version and not the other components, APT will install the newest package.
+If you only specify the MongoDB version and not the other components, APT will install the newest package.

 echo "mongodb-org hold" | sudo dpkg --set-selections